iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 1. Does disabling rounded corners affect system performance?

-No, disabling rounded corners does not significantly impact system performance.
-However, using third-party tools may introduce minor background processes.
+No, disabling rounded corners doesn't significantly impact system performance, though third-party tools might introduce minor background processes.

-2. Can I revert back to rounded corners if I change my mind?
+2. Can I revert to rounded corners later?

-3. Do these methods work on all versions of Windows 11?
+3. Do these methods work on all Windows 11 versions?

-5. Will Microsoft officially add an option to disable rounded corners?
+5. Will Microsoft add an option to disable rounded corners officially?

-There is no official statement from Microsoft about adding this option.
-For now, users need to rely on workarounds and third-party tools.
+There's no official statement from Microsoft about adding this feature.
+For now, users rely on workarounds and third-party tools.